Introduction and Purpose

 5.2.1 Preseason.
 This phase consists of each team enrolled in the league competing in one official practice week.
 Results of this match will not be recorded however this match is required in order to properly test equipment and player game connections.

 5.2.2 Regular Season.
-This phase consists of each team's individual players playing a minimum of 16 games per season, in a league format against opponents within their region.
+This phase consists of each team within a state, each playing a minimum of 16 games per season, in a league format against opponents within their region.
 Ranking in the league will be determined by each team's win-loss ratio.

 5.2.3 Playoffs.
-This phase consists of the top teams from each league and is limited to one Madden team per qualifying school.
+This phase consists of the top teams from each league and is limited to one Overwatch team per qualifying school.
 If a school has multiple teams competing in the league, only the top ranked team from that school will make it through into playoffs.
 These teams will compete in a single-elimination tournament until only two (2) teams remain.
-The structure remains the exact same as regular season matches.
+Each match will be a Best-of-Three (BO3).
 Rosters with starters and substitutes must be submitted, “locked,” one week prior to the playoff phase.

 6. Match Process